 - 1 14.5 oz. ounce can petite diced tomatoes

 - 1 cup grated Monterey Jack cheese

-Preheat oven to 400 degrees.
-Bring stock and a pinch of salt to a boil in a small pot.
+- Preheat oven to 400 degrees.
+Bring vegetable stock (or broth) and a pinch of salt to a boil in a small pot.
 Once boiling, add quinoa.
 Cover and cook on low heat for 15-20 minutes.
 Alternatively, you can cook it in the Instant Pot (see notes).

-Arrange the pepper halves on a baking sheet and drizzle with 1 Tbsp. olive oil.
+- Arrange the pepper halves on a baking sheet and drizzle with 1 TBSP olive oil.
 Sprinkle with salt and pepper.
-Bake until softened , 7-10 minutes.
+Bake until softened , about 15 minutes.

-Fill peppers with beef mixture and sprinkle with cheese.
-Bake 10 minutes.
+- Fill peppers with quinoa mixture and sprinkle with cheese.
+Bake 15 minutes.
 Serve with lime wedges on the side.

 Watch the web story here.